Volume Fourteen, Number Two

 Read more of our Immigration Success Stories.

 7. Ask Mr. Shusterman: Using CSPA Retroactivity to Benefit Your Kids

 For nearly six years (2002-08), the government maintained that the Child Status Protection Act (CSPA) did not apply to children who had “aged-out” prior to the enactment of CSPA unless they had immigrant visa petitions or applications for permanent residence “pending” on August 6, 2002, the day that CSPA was signed into law.

-The only trouble with the agency’s position was that the law clearly said otherwise.
-In 2008, the USCIS finally accepted the fact that the law did not require a pending petition or application.
+The only trouble with the agency’s position was that the law clearly says otherwise.
+In 2008, the USCIS finally accepted the fact that the law does not require a pending petition or application.
 The agency’s new interpretation of the law renders it retroactive in many thousands of cases.

 How can you benefit from the agency’s new interpretation?